MiguelCapitao/QR-Code-Generator/README.md

 ## How to use:
 1. Clone the repository: `git clone https://github.com/MiguelCapitao/QR-Code-Generator.git`
-2. Navigate to the project directory: `QR-Code-Generator`
+2. Navigate to the project directory: `cd QR-Code-Generator`
 3. Open the `index.html` file in your browser.